This post may contain affiliate links. Read the full disclosure here.

 Visit a Local Pumpkin Patch

 Pumpkin patches are a great opportunity to get out into your community, take some pictures, meet some neighbors and pick out the perfect pumpkin for your family.
 In our case, we always get one for each of our daughters.
-From petting zoos to hay rides, pumpkin patches should definitely be on your to-do list every October!
+From petting zoos to hay rides, pumpkin patches should be on your to-do list every October!

 Create Spooky Treats